ZeldOcarina/nu-dentistry/dentures.md

       replace only a select few teeth, complete dentures are full teeth replacements for your entire arch or mouth.
 Millions of Americans use full dentures to improve their lives, and you can too.
+  - heading: CAN I GET MY TEETH PULLED AND DENTURES ON THE SAME DAY?
+    content: Yes.
+After your teeth are pulled, your denture dentist can set you up with immediate dentures that will act as temporary replacements while your permanent dentures are being made.
+To have your immediate dentures prepared in time, you may have to schedule an appointment before your extraction so that a mold of your mouth can be done.
   superheading: ''
   heading: Frequently Asked Questions
   text: